Bitwarden: 2024

 On 1 May, Bitwarden launched its own multi-factor authentication app, Bitwarden Authenticator.
 In October of that year, Bitwarden introduced changes to the dependencies of its desktop application to include a restricted-use SDK that may prevent some members of the public from compiling the application from source code, provoking concerns that Bitwarden is moving away from open-source principles.
 Bitwarden CTO Kyle Spearrin stated in response that it is an issue they plan to resolve, and is "merely a bug".

+2026

+Bitwarden raised the price of its "Premium" subscription in February 2026 from $10 to $20 per year, which was criticized by Fast Company and Reddit users for being announced in a section of a blog post covering feature updates instead of being communicated more transparently.
+Bitwarden Inc. CEOs Michael Crandell and Stephen Morrison stepped down from their roles in February and April 2026, and were replaced Michael Sullivan and Michael Shenkman, respectively.
+In May 2026, Fast Company reported that Bitwarden had removed the phrase "Always free" from its marketing page for its free plan and replaced the terms "inclusion" and "transparency" from its list of principles on its hiring page with "innovation" and "trust".
+Sullivan's LinkedIn profile touted his experience with mergers and acquisitions, particularly involving private equity firms, and prior to his appointment, he served as CEO at two companies that were involved in private equity transactions valued at $1 billion each.
+After being contacted by Fast Company, Bitwarden restored "Always free" to the description of its free plan.

-Security incidents
+Security

+2024 evaluation of password checkup tools

+A 2024 study by Hutchinson et al. examined the “password checkup” features of 14 password managers, including Bitwarden, using weak, breached, and randomly generated passwords.
+The authors found that the evaluated products reported weak and compromised passwords inconsistently and sometimes incompletely.
+No manager successfully flagged all known breached passwords.
+The study concludes that such inconsistencies may give users a false sense of security.

-2025 DOM-based Extension Clickjacking
+2025 DOM-based extension clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including Bitwarden) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, Bitwarden version 2025.8.2 (August 31, 2025) addressed the issue.

+2026 Vault Compromise Under Malicious Server

+Researchers from ETH Zurich and Università della Svizzera italiana found 12 attacks work against Bitwarden, 7 attacks work against LastPass, and 6 attacks work against Dashlane, all Cloud-based Password Managers.